tgstation/tgstation/code/modules/reagents/chemistry/readme.md

 			Called when the reagent datum is deleted from the mobs holder.
 Note that this does not check if on_mob_add has done anything.
-Saftey check any effect that might stack permenetnt changes to the mob to make sure you added it!
+Saftey check any effect that might stack permanent changes to the mob to make sure you added it!

 		reaction_obj(var/obj/O)